-Otto is a Graphic Artist who practices as Illustrator, Screen
+Otto is a Graphic Artist who practices as book artist and screen printer.

-Otto has worked as Editorial Illustrator since graduating in 1991
+Otto worked as Editorial Illustrator since graduating in 1991

 from Bristol Polytechnic in Graphic Design.
 After a Masters in

 Illustration at Kingston University in 1996 Otto was amongst a